PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 all four policy flags and both surrounding boundaries remain unchanged.
 The retention adds no graph scan, mutation, conditional work, dependency, or TensorFlow import path.

+The following indexed shape-convergence helper builds or accepts one `ModelIRGraphIndex`, then runs dead-operator pruning, static-shape reconciliation, and dynamic-Reshape resolution against that shared index.
+It runs a final reconciliation only after one of the three preceding results is positive and returns the fixed complete mutation schema `removed_dead_operators`, `resolved_dynamic_reshape_shapes`, and `reconciled_static_tensor_shapes`.

+Two production forms exist.
+Final shape/activation convergence already retains and consumes the indexed result as `convergence_stats` while supplying its own graph index.
+The later top-level call after `_post_terminal_singleton_reshape_results` supplies the live Session LayoutState, builds its own index, discards the result, and immediately precedes very-late SiNet terminal recovery.

+Strict characterization selects
+`_post_terminal_indexed_shape_convergence_stats` for only the raw top-level form.
+It fixes the three-key schema, exact two-form count and arguments, nested consumer, predecessor, and successor.
+Retention must not add a result consumer, guard, graph traversal, mutation, dependency, or TensorFlow import path.